Quinoa with Caramelized Butternut Squash and Roasted Brussels Sprouts is a delicious vegetarian side dish that pairs with most any meal!

 Directions

-- Bring chicken broth to a boil in a saucepan then add rinsed quinoa (be sure to rinse well in fine mesh sieve under cold running water - even quinoa that comes "pre-rinsed".)
-Place a lid on top then turn heat down to medium-low and simmer until tender, about 15 minutes.
+- Bring chicken broth to a boil in a small saucepan then add quinoa.
+Place a lid on top then turn heat down to low and simmer until tender, 12-15 minutes.
 Fluff with a fork then set aside.

 - Meanwhile, preheat oven to 375 degrees then line a baking sheet with foil.
 Add brussels sprouts, oil, garlic salt, and pepper to baking sheet then toss with fingers to evenly coat.
 Roast for 15 minutes or until golden brown.